 Vegetables and Digestion

-Interestingly, insoluble fibers, which are high in vegetables like leafy greens, corn, celery, and bell peppers, have been shown to mechanically trigger symptoms of irritable bowel syndrome (IBS) as they move through the digestive tract.
-However, certain fibers — particularly soluble fiber such as psyllium — may actually be a helpful treatment for IBS.
+Interestingly, insoluble fibers, or fibers that do not dissolve in water, which are high in vegetables like leafy greens, corn, celery, and bell peppers, have been shown to mechanically trigger symptoms of irritable bowel syndrome (IBS) as they move through the digestive tract.
+However, certain fibers — particularly soluble fiber, or fiber that does dissolve in water, such as psyllium — may actually be a helpful treatment for IBS.
 So perhaps the inability to digest the insoluble fibers is due to an enzyme deficiency, further contributing to the autoimmune cascade and IBS symptoms.

 Symptoms of Poor Veggie Digestion